anton-plaksin/leap_labs_test/README.md

 ![alt text](leap_labs_test/pics/result_example.png)

 **Remark:** It may happen that the algorithm does not reach the target class.
 In this case, you will see a warning: *"Warring!
-The target class is not reached, increase the number of epochs"*
+The target class is not reached, increase the number of epochs"*.